NeddyAP/manajemen-magang/memory-bank/activeContext.md

 - Implementation of User Settings pages (Profile, Password, Appearance).
 - Implementation of Admin Trash Management feature.
 - **Addition of Pest Feature tests for Authentication flows (Registration, Login, Password Reset, Email Verification).**
-- **[2025-05-08 18:55:02] - Confirmed partial implementation of Dosen feedback for reports (via rejection notes).
-General feedback feature remains a future enhancement.**
+- **[2025-05-08 18:55:02] - Confirmed Dosen feedback for reports: Dosen can add `reviewer_notes` (especially for rejections/revisions) and upload report revisions.
+General, non-status-related feedback feature remains a future enhancement.**
 - **[2025-05-08 19:02:28] - Guidance Class attendance feature (QR code via URL, manual Dosen check-in) confirmed as substantially implemented.**
 - **[2025-05-09 00:06:00] - Removed Internship Applicant 'show' page:** Based on user feedback, the dedicated 'show' page for internship applicants, its route, and associated frontend file were removed to simplify user flow.
 Test redirects in `tests/Feature/InternshipCrudTest.php` were updated accordingly.
 - **[2025-05-09 00:06:00] - Fixed `InternshipCrudTest.php`:** Resolved failing test `mahasiswa can update their own internship with valid data if editable` by correcting an incorrect redirect in `app/Http/Controllers/Front/InternshipApplicantController.php` from the (now removed) 'show' route to the 'index' route.
 All tests in `tests/Feature/InternshipCrudTest.php` are now passing.